avielrs/avielrs.github.io/_posts/2020-10-22-Collecting-Twitter-Data-on-the-US-Presidential-Election.md

 #### Data Cleaning
 ![Alternate image text](/images/twitter/goals.jpg)
 *Anyone else think the text in this picture said gouls instead of goals?* <br><br>
-Overcome with excitement to apply sentiment analysis and topic modelling for the US Presidential 2020 twitter data, I almost forgot about data cleaning!
+Overcome with excitement to apply sentiment analysis and topic modelling to the US Presidential 2020 twitter data, I almost forgot about data cleaning!
 Data cleaning is an essential step in the data science pipeline.
 Cleaning data is a preprocessing step that ensures your data is ready to be trained, tested, and analyzed.

 Here is a general guideline for my next steps on this project: